learn-co-curriculum/react-hooks-tdd-writing-integration-tests/README.md

 Given the difference in the purpose of unit vs. integration tests, you might expect there to be substantial differences are in how they are written.
-However, because we're following Testing Library's [guidingprinciples][guiding-principles] in testing our React apps, the good news is there really _isn't_ much difference.
+However, because we're following Testing Library's [guiding-principles][guiding-principles] in testing our React apps, the good news is there really _isn't_ much difference.
 In both cases, we write tests that verify the presence of elements in the DOM, or the effects of user events by checking the state of the DOM